pratimugale/minima/notes.md

 2. Serial Connect to BeagleBoard
 - Connect BBB via USB, open PuTTY.
 - Select to the serial connect option.
-- Check the serial line (COM port) by opening Device Manager on Windows.
+- Check the newest serial line (COM port) by opening Device Manager (and checking the 'Ports(COM & LPT)') on Windows.
 (Might have to 'Show Hidden Devices') from the 'View' section in the toolbar
 - Put that COMx value in PuTTY, then configure the Serial Line accordingly:
   - Speed(baud) = 15200
   - Data bits = 8